What does Trump’s mass deportation mean for Canada — and immigration policy?

 Canada is keeping a particularly close eye on what happens next in the US, especially with regard to Trump’s immigration plan.
 The two countries share the world’s longest undefended border and a trade relationship worth a trillion dollars a year.

-Experts have warned that Trump’s push for mass deportations could lead undocumented immigrants in the US to flee to Canada and trigger a migrant crisis — destabilizing the country at a time when it’s already turning against newcomers domestically.
+Experts have warned that Trump’s push for mass deportations could lead undocumented immigrants in the US to flee to Canada and trigger a migrant crisis, destabilizing the country at a time when it’s already turning against newcomers domestically.

 After decades of a strong pro-immigration consensus in the country, Canadians have recently begun to oppose higher levels of immigration.
-A fall poll found that roughly three-quarters of Canadians wanted to reduce immigration until housing gets cheaper.
-The shift in support has been building for some time as politicians point to a growing rate of immigrants – which federal and provincial governments control – as a source of pressure on housing affordability, healthcare resources, and jobs.
+A fall poll found that roughly three-quarters of Canadians want to reduce immigration until housing gets cheaper.
+The shift in support has been building for some time as politicians point to a growing rate of immigrants — which federal and provincial governments control — as a source of pressure on housing affordability, healthcare resources, and jobs.

 In recent months, Justin Trudeau’s Liberal government has introduced changes to immigration policy aimed at curbing numbers.
 In the fall, the government moved to limit the number of international students the country would admit.
 It also reformed the country’s temporary foreign worker program, scaling it back.
-More recently, the Liberals introduced a plan to cut immigration levels about roughly 20% next year and more in the following two years – after raising those targets as recently as last year.
+More recently, the Liberals introduced a plan to cut immigration levels by roughly 20% next year and more in the following two years — after raising those targets as recently as last year.
 Economists warned the moves could slow the economy.

 Managing a mercurial Trump

-Some of Trump’s appointees have already ripped into Canada over border security, painting the country as a laggard and a threat – particularly incoming border czar Tom Homan, who cites concerns about terrorists crossing between the countries.
-Homan says there is an “extreme national security vulnerability” along the US-Canada border and expects “tough conversations.”.
+Some of Trump’s appointees have already ripped into Canada over border security, painting the country as a laggard and a threat — particularly incoming border czar Tom Homan, who cites concerns about terrorists crossing between the countries.
+Homan says there is an “extreme national security vulnerability” along the US-Canada border and expects “tough conversations.”

 An uncertain path ahead